 “Sometimes your puppet can say things that you just can’t say for yourselves,” Co-Director Ilsa Norman explains.
 Anybody else notice that Jim and David are ALWAYS conspicuously absent for the sex puppet drill?
 Bahahaha!

-Sundy kicks off with giving Cedric’s puppet a blow job, almost like she’s trying to make peace.
+Sundy kicks off with performing a sex act on Cedric’s puppet, almost like she’s trying to make peace.
 Turns out they’re not having sex because Sundy cheated on Cedric.

 “I’m looking for honesty if I’m going to be intimate,” Cedric says.